Luggage Storage Eixample

 LuggageHero storage sites are certified hotels, cafes, and shops.
 Advance bookings ensure space for your bags.
 The address and directions to our partner shops are available at the time of booking.
 All bags are sealed off with our security seals ensuring each piece of luggage up to

 The Eixample district is not only the most iconic in Barcelona it’s also the most diverse in terms of shopping, restaurants, and nightlife.
-Living in Eixample is dynamic and comfortable, mainly because there’s always a restaurant, shop, supermarket or bar at walking distance.
+Living in Eixample is dynamic and comfortable, mainly because there’s always a restaurant, shop, supermarket, or bar within walking distance.

 The district houses the Sagrada Familia and Casa Mila-La Pedrera, two famous and iconic landmarks built and designed by Antoni Gaudí.